Telefonica bids 6.7 billion euros for Vivendi's Brazil broadband unit

 "We think Vivendi will sell - GVT does not fit in with its stated strategy of being a media and content player."

-(Additional reporting by Brad Haynes and Guillermo Parra-Bernal in Sao Paulo, James Regan in Paris and Tomas Cobos in Madrid; Editing by Sophie Walker)
+(Additional reporting by Brad Haynes, Guillermo Parra-Bernal and Alberto Alerigi Jr. in Sao Paulo, James Regan in Paris and Tomas Cobos in Madrid; Editing by Sophie Walker and Lisa Shumaker)